Havachon Breed Information

 - Sweet, obedient, eager to please, and fast to learn, the Havachons and Havachon puppies are ideal first pets for novice owners

-- Always aware of his surroundings, the Havachon makes for an excellent watchdog
+- Always aware of their surroundings, the Havachons make good watchdogs

 - Havachons are non-aggressive, gentle, and highly affectionate.
 They are great family dogs for families with or without children, singles, and seniors